Last Updated on June 24, 2024 by blogadmin

 Exam Details

 You might be wondering how long the CompTIA Security+ exam is.
-It consists of ninety multiple-choice and performance-based questions and has a time limit of ninety minutes.
-To pass the Security+ 601 exam, you must score at least 750 out of 900 points.
+It consists of a maximum of ninety multiple-choice and performance-based questions and has a time limit of ninety minutes.
+To pass the Security+ SYO-701 exam, you must score at least 750 out of 900 points.
 The exam is scored on a scale of 100 to 900, with 900 being the highest score possible.

 In Conclusion